sean-codes/cs-sockets/README.md

 Remote ~500 256 byte string Up/Down (Coffee Shop Wireless Connection)

-With sending 100k 127byte strings up/down it does this around 1 minute.
+With sending(local) 100k 127byte strings up/down it does this around 1 minute.
 Which is around 30 seconds faster than WS